SysKitTeam/docs-point/point-collaborators/resolve-governance-tasks/minimum-number-of-owners.md

 ## Policy Violation E-mail

 **Syskit Point sends an e-mail to existing owners** when Microsoft Teams or Microsoft 365 Groups are detected that do not have a minimum number of owners predefined in the policy settings.
+The e-mail includes all of the workspaces where the policy violation was triggered.

 You can find the following information in the e-mail:
-* **Minimum number of required owners (1)**
+* **Due date to resolve the policy violation (1)**; you have 15 workdays to resolve the policy violation
 * **Microsoft Teams** or **Microsoft 365 Group where the policy violation was detected (2)**
-* **Due date to resolve the policy violation (3)**; you have 15 workdays to resolve the policy violation
-* **Resolve button (4) that takes you to Syskit Point**, where you can resolve the policy violation
+* **Resolve button (3) that takes you to Syskit Point**, where you can resolve the policy violation

 ![Policy Violation E-mail](../../.gitbook/assets/minimum-number-of-owners-email.png)